How I Take Notes When I Read a Book

 Get a Dedicated Notebook (Keep it Small)

 I’m going to assume you’re taking the paper path.
-I’ve taught classes on digital systems, but I’ve really come to love the paper system with a few tweaks.
+I’ve taught classes on digital systems, but I’ve come to love the paper system with a few tweaks.
 Below, you’ll learn how I keep my paper notes, what goes in them, and how I use them to think.

 The first step is to get a dedicated notebook for each book that I am going to read.
 The notebook should be small and portable.
 I don’t have room on my shelves for these massive, leather-bound journals when it comes to book notes.